-The 2022 affordable housing incentives review is built upon the 2021 review process, and work commenced immediately following Board of County Commissioners approval of a LHAP amendment to incorporate certain incentives from the 2021 report.
+The 2023 affordable housing incentives review is built upon the 2022 review process, and work commenced immediately following Board of County Commissioners approval of a LHAP amendment to incorporate certain incentives from the 2022 report.
 During the course of monthly meetings, the CAH discussed incentive review requirements and process, incentives utilized in other jurisdictions, current affordable housing practices, and County programs, policies, and procedures.
-Each of the eleven affordable housing incentives recommended by the State were discussed at meetings of the CAH.
-Discussions included representatives from the County's Planning, Zoning, and Building Department, the County Engineer, the Property and Real Estate Management Division, and County Administration.
+Discussions included representatives from the County's Planning, Zoning, and Building Department, the County Engineer, the Property and Real Estate Management Division (PREM), and County Administration.
 In addition, the CAH garnered participation from various community stakeholders and housing industry players to share their ideas and experience as it relates to affordable housing incentives.
 This report reflects the recommendations of the CAH which resulted from this process.
 Recommendations that are approved by the Board of County Commissioners will be included in an amendment to the Local Housing Assistance Plan (LHAP).
-Where applicable, the Comprehensive Plan and County land development regulations, policies, and procedures will be revised to implement the approved recommendations.
+Where applicable, the Comprehensive Plan and County land development regulations, policies, and procedures may be revised to implement the approved recommendations.